portworx/px-docs/enterprise/lighthouse-new.md

 ### Add PX cluster to lighthouse

-**NOTE** Any cluster running Portworx 1.4.0 and above can be added to lighthouse.
+**NOTE:** Any cluster running Portworx 1.4.0 and above can be added to lighthouse.
          At the time of the first login, lighthouse will ask to add a cluster.

 * For the endpoint,  please provide the loadbalancer ip or a IP address of one of the nodes in the PX Cluster.